-A convertible with the optional J-2 Rocket engine option, this 1957 Oldsmobile Starfire Ninety-Eight is one truly desirable fifties car.
+A convertible with the optional J-2 Rocket engine, this 1957 Oldsmobile Starfire Ninety-Eight is one truly desirable fifties car.

 For 1957, Oldsmobile put “Starfire” in front of the Ninety-Eight Series name, presumably to give an even more Space Age image that was so prevalent in the fifties.
 Similarly the plain Eighty-Eight Series now gained the “Golden Rocket” nomenclature.
 This was a one-year only change and things were back to the way they were for 1958.